cypress-io/cypress-documentation/source/guides/dashboard/analytics.md

 {% imgTag /img/dashboard/analytics/dashboard-analytics-test-suite-size-table.png "Dashboard Analytics Test Suite Size Table Screenshot" %}

 A table of results grouped by date for the time range filter is displayed with unique tests and spec files.

+## Top Failures

+{% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures.png "Dashboard Analytics Top Failures Screenshot" %}

+This report shows how your test suite is growing over time.
+It calculates the average number of test cases executed per run for each day in the given time period.
+It excludes runs that errored or timed out since they don't accurately represent the size of your test suite.

+### Filters

+{% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-filters.png "Dashboard Analytics Top Failures Filters Screenshot" %}

+Results may be filtered by:

+- Branch
+- Run Group
+- Time Range

+### Results

+{% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-graph.png "Dashboard Analytics Top Failures Graph Screenshot" %}

+The average test suite size over time is displayed respective of the filters selected.

+The results may be downloaded as a comma-separated values (CSV) file for further analysis.
+This can be done via the download icon to the right of the filters.

+### Key Performance Indicators

+{% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-kpi.png "Dashboard Analytics Top Failures KPI Screenshot" %}

+DESCRIPTION

+{% imgTag /img/dashboard/analytics/dashboard-analytics-top-failures-table.png "Dashboard Analytics Top Failures Table Screenshot" %}

+DESCRIPTION

+## Slowest Tests

+{% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests.png "Dashboard Analytics Slowest Tests Screenshot" %}

+This report shows how your test suite is growing over time.
+It calculates the average number of test cases executed per run for each day in the given time period.
+It excludes runs that errored or timed out since they don't accurately represent the size of your test suite.

+### Filters

+{% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests-filters.png "Dashboard Analytics Slowest Tests Filters Screenshot" %}

+Results may be filtered by:

+- Branch
+- Run Group
+- Time Range

+### Results

+{% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests-graph.png "Dashboard Analytics Slowest Tests Graph Screenshot" %}

+The average test suite size over time is displayed respective of the filters selected.

+The results may be downloaded as a comma-separated values (CSV) file for further analysis.
+This can be done via the download icon to the right of the filters.

+### Key Performance Indicators

+{% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests-kpi.png "Dashboard Analytics Slowest Tests KPI Screenshot" %}

+DESCRIPTION

+{% imgTag /img/dashboard/analytics/dashboard-analytics-slowest-tests-table.png "Dashboard Analytics Slowest Tests Table Screenshot" %}

+DESCRIPTION